ToF-/Rent/Forth/Story.md

 ## Using the Stack memory

-Let's suppose we have an order given on the Stack: it's easy, we just enter a start time, a duration, and a price.
+Let's suppose we have an order given on the Stack: it's easy, we just enter a *start time*, a *duration*, and a *price*.

     3 7 140 ⏎ ok